BeanTheAlien/GhostScript/README.md

 ## 0.0.10
 - This new version of GS includes support for basic functions, array indexing and variable setting!
 (02/12/2025)
 - If statements now work with comparison (with '==').
 (03/12/2025)
+- Extender operator support and updated some structural things.
+(03/12/2025)

 # Roadmap
 ~~- More comprehensive lexer/compiler. (v0.0.6)~~